How to find the coefficient of determination (R-Squared) in R?

 Example: Find & Interpret R-Squared in R

-Suppose we have the following dataset that contains data for the number of hours studied, prep exams taken, and exam score received for 15 students:
+Suppose we have the following dataset that contains data for the number of hours studied, preparatory exams taken, and the final exam score received for 15 students.
+We intend to use a multiple linear regression approach to predict the score based on the other two factors.

 #create data frame